Ramla is a city in central Israel (on Via Maris) established more than a thousand years ago. And you can visit various

 Markets usually are open from the morning until the evening.
-But I was hoping that due to the festival it will be open later.
+But I was hoping that due to the festival it would be open later.

-As you can see, we arrived at around 6 pm, and most of the stores were already closed.
+As you can see, we arrived around 18:00, and most of the stores were already closed.
 It is also should be visited earlier in the day.

 We left the Ramla market disappointed and headed towards the White Tower.

 But before we leave the area, I want to mention two other touristic attractions near the market.
 They are The Great Mosque and the Ramla Museum.

 The Great Mosque

 The Great Mosque is one of the few Crusader buildings in Israel to have survived almost completely intact.
 The structure was erected in the 12th century as a Christian church, and the inscriptions found inside the mosque are indeed characteristic of the 12th century.

 The building’s general layout includes three parallel halls, a nave, and two transepts, forming a classical basilica structure.
 There are other mosques in the shape of basilicas, but they are usually not this spacious.
 The mihrab, the prayer niche, points in Mecca’s direction, yet in the eastern wall, there is another large niche – which in the past was the apse of the former church, facing towards the east, to Nazareth.